 Students must actively participate in the classes to be allowed to make the examination.
 The grade of the second in-class test must be at least fair.
 Achievement in seminars is evaluated by the seminar leader.
-One occasion during term-time is provided for each student to make up for the missed mid-term test or for correction.
-Calculation of the final grade: active participation in seminars -25%, mid-term test -15%.
+One occasion during term-time is provided for each student to make up for a missed assignment or for corrections.
+Calculation of the final grade: active participation in seminars - 25%, mid-term test - 15%.